Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 ## Launch files
 ROS 2 Launch files allow you to start up and configure a number of executables containing ROS 2 nodes simultaneously.

+Think of a launch file as Stark hitting one button in the cave and watching multiple subsystems boot up at once-lights flicker on, servos hum, diagnostics scroll.
+One command.
+Many systems awakening.

 To start off, let us create a new package in our workspace.
 ```bash